nethminibotcalm/toy-blockchain/REPORT.md

 * Nonce
 * Current Block Hash

 Each block is connected to the previous block through the `PreviousHash` field, forming a chain of blocks.
-Any modification to a block changes its hash, causing all subsequent blocks to become invalid.
+The genesis block is created with a fixed timestamp of `0` and a fixed previous-hash value so that the first block is deterministic across runs.

 ---